revbayes/revbayes.github.io/tutorials/divrate/modules/env_estimation.md

 monitors.append( mnFile(filename="output/primates_EBD_Corr_extinction_times.log",printgen=10, separator = TAB, interval_times) )
 ```

-Finally, create a screen monitor that will report the states of specified variables to the screen with \cl{mnScreen}:
+Finally, create a screen monitor that will report the states of specified variables to the screen with `mnScreen`:
 ```
 monitors.append( mnScreen(printgen=1000, beta_speciation, beta_extinction) )
 ```

 {% subsubsection Initializing and Running the MCMC Simulation %}

 With a fully specified model, a set of monitors, and a set of moves, we can now set up the MCMC algorithm that will sample parameter values in proportion to their posterior probability.
-The \cl{mcmc()} function will create our MCMC object:
+The `mcmc()` function will create our MCMC object:
 ```
 mymcmc = mcmc(mymodel, monitors, moves, nruns=2, combine="mixed")
 ```